STEADY: Simultaneous State Estimation and Dynamics Learning from Indirect Observations: Introduction

 \section{Introduction}

 Stochastic kinodynamic models are widely used in robotics applications such as state estimation, motion planning, and model-predictive control~\cite{thrun2002probabilistic}.
 Such models are often written by hand and rely on large prediction uncertainty to compensate for model inaccuracy.
 However, in many applications such as off-road navigation and high-speed robotics, more accurate models can lead to better downstream performance.
 For example, a learned neural kinodynamic model can better capture nonlinear effects like friction and saturation compared to a simple hand-written model.
-Prior work has proposed learning accurate neural kinodynamic models using supervised learning~\cite{chen2018neural, xiao2021learning}, which requires accurate measurements of robot states as labeled input/output data.
-Unfortunately, such accurate measurements may not be available in many robotics applications due to limited sensing capabilities (such as in outdoor settings); hence, many prior approaches are not applicable in such settings.
+Prior work has proposed using supervised learning to learn ODEs for system dynamics~\cite{chen2018neural}, inertial and visual-inertial kinodynamic models~\cite{xiao2021learning, karnan2022viikd, atreya2022optimfkd}, and kinodynamic steering function~\cite{atreya2022s3f}.
+However, such supervised learning approaches require accurate measurements of robot states as labeled input/output data, which may not be available in many robotics applications due to limited sensing capabilities, such as when trying to learn the kinodynamic response of an off-road vehicle navigating at high speed in a dense forest.

 In this work, we propose a new technique for learning stochastic kinodynamic models in settings where accurate state measurements are unavailable and we only have access to \emph{noisy, indirect} observations.
 At first glance, this appears to be a chicken-and-egg problem because learning the dynamics requires estimating the state trajectories from observations, whereas state estimation in turn requires access to an accurate kinodynamic model.
 We solve this apparent predicament by \emph{simultaneously} estimating the robot states while also learning the dynamics.
 Furthermore, our approach is data efficient and can be applied in settings where it is only feasible to collect training data from a few minutes of observation.